OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Here you will use the list of deep links from the static analysis and iterate it to determine each handler method and the processed data, if any.
 You will first start a [Frida](0x08-Testing-Tools.md#frida) hook and then start invoking the deep links.

-The following example assumes a target app which accepts this deep link: "deeplinkdemo://load.html".
+The following example assumes a target app which accepts this deep link: `deeplinkdemo://load.html`.
 However, we don't know the corresponding handler method yet nor which parameters it potentially accepts.

-**Step 1: Frida Hooking:**
+**[Step 1] Frida Hooking:**

 You can use the script ["Android Deep Link Observer"](https://codeshare.frida.re/@leolashkevych/android-deep-link-observer/) from [Frida CodeShare](0x08-Testing-Tools.md#frida-codeshare) to monitor all invoked deep links triggering a call to `Intent.getData`.
 You can also use the script as a base to include your own modifications depending on the use case at hand.
 In this case we [included the stack trace](https://github.com/FrenchYeti/frida-trick/blob/master/README.md) in the script since we are interested in the method which calls `Intent.getData`.

-**Step 2: Invoking Deep Links:**
+**[Step 2] Invoking Deep Links:**

 Now you can invoke any of the deep links using [adb](0x08-Testing-Tools.md#adb) and the [Activity Manager (am)](https://developer.android.com/training/app-links/deep-linking#testing-filters "Activity Manager") which will send intents within the Android device.
 For example: